Skip to content

 Q: How long does Codespace generally take to start?

-The typical startup time is around 1 to 2 minutes.
+The typical startup time is around 1 to 2 minutes if you have prebuid.
+If not, it may take more than 5 mintues.
 However, this depends on how your Dockerfile is configured.
 Codespace builds your image every time it starts, so if your Dockerfile includes multiple pip install , it may take longer.

 Once your Codespace instance is already running, you won’t need to wait again when you return to it.